naschidaniel/laurasBlog/README.md

 ### Create a new Secret Key

 With this command you can create a new `SECRET_KEY` for the `fabric/settings.json` file.
+Do not forget to update the enviroment variables after entering the setting.

 ```
 python fabric/task.py local.generateSecretKey
+python fabric/task.py local.setenvironment "development or production"
 ```

 ### Execute a django manage.py command